Sofii-alt/UGW-Herwanta-dynamics/README.md

 Note: Everyone contributes a bit across the teams since this is a small student project.

 # Robot showcase
-Here is what our rower plan looks like for now.
-Dosent yet have the paintball mount in.
 <img width="993" height="555" alt="image" src="https://github.com/user-attachments/assets/5438a811-fe35-4a20-8259-51b2504890c0" />

-# Project goals
+A preliminary sketch for the robot without the paintball gun yet.

+#Project Goals
-- Build a rover that can map rooms or outdoor areas using LIDAR, wheel encoders, and IMU
+- Develop a rover that can map rooms or outdoor areas using LIDAR, wheel encoders, and IMU.
-- Enable basic navigation and control with Raspberry Pi 4 + Pixhawk 6C
+- Implement basic navigation and motor control using Raspberry Pi 5.
-- Mount a paintball/marking system for testing targeting and actuation
+- Integrate a paintball/marker system for testing actuation and targeting.
-- Learn how to integrate mechanical, electrical, and software systems
+- Learn and practice mechanical, electrical, and software integration.
-- Future goal: robust rover for forestry or rough terrain, autonomously marking trees and mapping areas

-# Teams and Members
-Everyone contributes across teams.
-Collaboration is key!
+- Long-term: build a terrain-ready rover that autonomously maps areas and marks trees for forestry operations.

+#Team Structure
+---
-## Team 1: Mechanical
+#Team 1: Mechanical
 Members:
-- Aatu -> calculations and desine
+Aatu -> calculations, design
-- Veeti -> 3D renderings and desine
+Veeti -> 3D renderings, design
-- Eelis -> stability calculations
+Eelis -> stability calculations
-- Responsibilities: chassis, motors, encoders, battery, electronics, mechanical stability
+Responsibilities:
+- Chassis construction
+- Motor selection and installation
+- Encoders, battery mounting, electronics layout
+- Mechanical stability and durability

-## Team 2: Paintball/marking system
+Team 2: Paintball / Marking System
 Members:
-- Leo -> design & actuation of paintball system
+Leo -> design and actuation of the paintball system
+Responsibilities:
-- Responsibilities: mount and test marking system, work with mechanical team
+- Mechanical and electrical integration of the marking system
+- Testing firing mechanism
+- Working with mechanical and software teams for safe operation

-## Team 3: Mapping + controls + system Integration
+Team 3: Mapping, Controls & System Integration
 Members:
-- Sofia -> mapping, localization, ROS2, mission planning, GitHub upkeep, -> motor control, integration, sensor diagnostics
+Sofia -> mapping, navigation, control, ROS2, system integration
-- Responsibilities: SLAM, navigation, motor control, sensor integration, system testing
+Responsibilities:
+_ SLAM setup and testing
+- Navigation stack
+- Motor control and sensor fusion
+- System-wide testing and integration

+---

-# Current progress (placeholder for updates)
+# Current Progress
-- Mechanical: chassis desined, 3D renderings available
+- Mechanical: chassis designed, early 3D renders complete, bought wheels and 4 motors
-- Electrical: motor/battery calculations in progress
-- Software: Linux + ArduPilot + ROS2 installed, repo structure ready
-- Mapping & Control: placeholders ready for logs and scripts
+- Electrical: motor & battery calculations ready

-# Progress updates:
-- ((Getting Raspery Pi 4, Pixhawk 6C and some motores))
-- Utilaized a Roborock vacumes LIDAR
+- Sensors: repurposed a Roborock vacuum LDR
-- Desided to not use Pixhawk.
-Swiched to using two raspberry Pi 5:s (8GB).
-One to controll and software, one to paintbolla system

-# Repository structure
-- design_sketches/ -> mechanical concepts and 3D renderings
-- hardware/ -> motors, battery, sensors, calculations, wiring diagrams
-- software/ -> control, mapping, mission planning, tests
-- tests/ -> logs, sensor diagnostics, signal checks
-- budget.xlsx -> ongoing cost calculations

-# Future goals
-- Build a robust chassis for rough/forest terrain
-- Fully autonomous navigation system
-- Map and navigate marked areas for forestry applications
-- Use this project as a foundation for Bachelor’s or Master’s thesis
-- Showcase videos of mapping and navigation in action
+- Hardware: Two Raspberry Pi 5 (8GB) chosen as main computers -> One Pi for system control & mapping (ROS2), one Pi for the paintball/marking system
+- Software: learning (ROS2 Jazzy, SLAM, NAV2, Gazebo)
+-> Decision: Pixhawk and ArduPilot removed from the system to simplify early development